-© 2011-2016 JWB Jewish Chaplains Council
+© 2011-2017 JWB Jewish Chaplains Council

-A Guide to Yom Kippur
+Yom Kippur

 Days of Days

 Yom Kippur was known in ancient times as "The Great Day" or simply "The Day."
 It is the most awesome of the Yamim Noraim (Days of Awe), the Day of Atonement, when individual fates are sealed, the holiest day of the Jewish year.